Lawrenclia/CS1604/README.md

 # This is a repository that I store my CPP homework.
 # The course code is (2024-2025-2)-CS1604-01程序设计原理与方法 in Shanghai Jiao Tong University.
 ## https://oc.sjtu.edu.cn/courses/75883
-# There are four branches in total(main, assignmemt, challenge, lecure)
+By the way, There are four branches in total(main, assignmemt, challenge, lecure)
 <!--
 **ChiangHX/chianghx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.